Last updated: September 16th 2019

 Webdock can harden your Wordpress installation by setting prohibitive permissions on all files.
 This can mitigate exploits and hacking of files in your installation.
 This does not protect against database injection attacks.

 Once hardened you will not be able to write to files using FTP.
 Any custom plugins which use non-standard upload paths or which need write access to the filesystem will fail.
-In which case, update the allowed paths here as required by your configuration.
+In which case, update the allowed paths in Wordpress Lockdown settings as required by your configuration.

 What Wordpress Lockdown can do is: